 Focus on your baby (and you!)

 The 3 months following the birth of your child can be exhilarating, exhausting, adventurous, and overwhelming.
-So much focus is put on this tiny beautiful human being, rightfully so, but make sure you are also getting the nourishment, care and healing you need.
-My hope is that this info helps heal not only your vagina, but also your heart and soul during this tender fourth trimester.
+So much focus is rightfully put on your tiny beautiful baby, but as the mom you also need nourishment, care and support.

 Sara Reardon PT, DPT, WCS is the owner of NOLA Pelvic Health and founder of The Vagina Whisperer, a resource for online pelvic health education and therapy to help women worldwide with pelvic health conditions.
 She is a board certified women’s health physical therapist with a special interest in treating pelvic pain and pregnancy and postpartum conditions.
 She is a mom, wife, Saints fan and wanna be yogi.

 Some links may be affiliates.
 This means we may make a small commission if you make a purchase.
 The products we recommend on this website and in blog posts are always products we use ourselves or recommend to clients.
 Thank you for supporting us in our mission to revolutionize women's healthcare.